oomlout/oomlout_oomp_builder/navigation/hardware/screw_machine_screw/5_mm/10_mm/pozidrive_head/part/readme.md

-# Hardware Screw Machine Screw 5 Mm 10 Mm Pozidrive Head
+# Hardware Screw Machine Screw 5 mm 10 mm Pozidrive Head

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base